uyuni-project/uyuni-docs/docs/container-setup.md

 task container:build
 ```

-The image includes: Go, Task, Antora, Asciidoctor-PDF, po4a, and zip.
+The image includes: Go, Task, Antora, Asciidoctor-PDF, and zip.

+Translations are staged from committed `{lang}/modules/` trees (`task stage-content`).
+po4a is not installed in the builder image.
+Legacy po4a scripts remain in the repo under
+`scripts/` for manual use only.

 ---